For Students Matriculating Prior to Fall 2015

-The general degree requirements introduce students to the special nature of inquiry in each of the three major divisions of learning (the arts & humanities, the social sciences, and the laboratory sciences), to a variety of cultural and intellectual perspectives, and to the place of physical activity in their lives.
+The general degree requirements introduce students to the special nature of inquiry in each of the four fundamental branches of the academic curriculum (the arts, the humanities, the social sciences, and the laboratory sciences), to a variety of cultural and intellectual perspectives, and to the place of physical activity in their lives.
 The requirement for a major concentration of study in one area ensures that each student engages in complex levels of intellectual examination and inquiry.

 It is the responsibility of the student to choose and satisfactorily complete courses that fulfill the requirements for graduation.
 Only those students who have completed all requirements for the degree are eligible to participate in the Commencement ceremony each May.
 The general course requirements are described below.
 The specific requirements for each major are listed in the sections describing the courses of study.
 A single course may be used to fulfill multiple general degree requirements, distribution requirements, cross cultural requirements and major requirements, except as restricted below.
 Degree requirements may not be fulfilled by combinations of half-courses; only full courses fulfill distribution and graduation requirements.

 All students must pass 32 courses with a cumulative average of 2.00.
 A student must complete a minimum of 16 courses on campus; twelve courses must be completed on campus after the student has matriculated and has declared a major.
 The final four courses or six of the last eight courses immediately preceding graduation must be completed on campus.
 To be considered "on campus" a student must be registered for a numbered course at Dickinson and must be physically on the Dickinson campus for this course work.

 NOTE: These requirements are in effect as of May 5, 2015.

 1. General requirements for the degree: